Table of Contents

 You have to reserve a seat on a bus (see below).
 Most people come in for at least a night – to camp, stay at Lake O’Hara Lodge or at the Elizabeth Parker hut.

-However it is possible to walk the 11 km up the road and do the hike.
+However it is possible to walk the 11 km up the road and do the Lake O’Hara alpine hike.
 We met a couple who had done just that.
-Allow 2.5 – 3 hours to get to Lake O’Hara and 4 – 6 hours to hike the alpine circuit.
+Allow 2.5 – 3 hours to get to Lake O’Hara and 4 – 6 hours to hike the Lake O’Hara alpine hike.
 Then you can take the bus back down – as reservations aren’t required for that – just a fee.
-The buses leave at 2:30, 4:30 or 6:30 PM.
+The buses leave at 2:30, 4:30 or 6:30 PM on a first come, first served basis.

-Planning the Lake O’Hara Alpine hike
+Planning the Lake O’Hara Alpine hike??

 To access the reservation service click on this page.